-In July, I finished my first half marathon – and yet I still I didn’t picture myself as a runner.
+In July, I finished my first half marathon, and yet for some reason I still I didn’t picture myself as a runner.
 Despite having run 13.1 miles through the hills of San Francisco, I still declined to acknowledge my status as a “runner.”
 Somehow in my brain, I couldn’t put “me” and “”runner” together in the same schema.

 My Dad, once a great runner, finally had to correct me:

 Three months later, I have another confession to make: Much like I never considered myself a runner, I’ve also never considered myself a writer.
-I didn’t realize that I wanted to be a writer even after I left school and (somewhat sheepishly, I must admit) – I found that I missed writing papers.
-I wrote inordinantly long emails to friends and drafted papers about topics that had no audiences.
+I didn’t realize that I wanted to be a writer even after I left school and (somewhat sheepishly, I must admit) — I found that I missed writing papers.
+I wrote ridiculously long emails to friends and drafted papers about topics that had no audiences.
 I wrote aimlessly in notebooks and spiral bounds and in the margins of books.
-I taped post-it notes on pages in magazines with ideas about how I would respond to the authors.
+Post-it note littered the pages of my magazines with ideas about how I would respond to the authors.
 I had anonymous conversations with myself, in my head, and imagined ideas for possible stories and fiction books.
 On long drives, runs, swims, and bus rides, I found myself crafting stories and books in my head.